High-Performance Sport (M.Sc.)

 Motivation video (duration: 3 minutes)

-The 3-minute motivation video should present your perspectives in the professional field and your affinity to Saarland University.
+The 3-minute motivation video (file size max.
+25 MB) should present your perspectives in the professional field and your affinity to Saarland University.
 Please answer in it the following questions:

 - Why do you want to study High-Performance Sport?